Quota Mechanisms: Finite-Sample Optimality and Robustness: Introduction

 A few papers study the robustness of quota-like mechanisms in special environments. \cite{Hortala-Vallve2010} proves that with finitely many copies of a binary decision problem, no nontrivial social choice function can be implemented in ex-post equilibrium without transfers. \cite{Frankel2014} considers finitely many copies of a delegation problem in which the principal and the agent both prefer higher actions in higher states. \footnote{\cite{Frankel2016} considers a Bayesian version of the multi-task delegation model.
-With quadratic losses, constant bias, and normally distributed states, it is optimal for the principal to cap a weighted average of the agent's decisions.} He shows that quota-like mechanisms are maxmin optimal, where the worst-case is evaluated over the agent's state-dependent utility function.
-Crucially, this assumes that the principal knows the exact distribution from which states are drawn.
-We consider robustness to uncertainty about the state distribution.
+With quadratic losses, constant bias, and normally distributed states, it is optimal for the principal to cap a weighted average of the agent's decisions.} He gives conditions under which a quota-like mechanism maximizes the principal's worst-case expected payoff, where the worst-case is taken over a set of state-dependent utility functions for the agent.
+Relative to \cite{Frankel2014}, we consider a dual sense of robustness.
+Whereas he considers robustness to the agent's utility function given a fixed prior over states, we analyze robustness to the distribution of states given a fixed utility function for the agents.

 Our results also relate to the literature on belief-robust implementation. \cite{BergemannMorris2005} study robustness to all possible information structures.
 We adopt their type-space framework, but we consider robustness to a subclass of information structures.
 In settings with transfers, some work has studied robustness to restricted subclasses of beliefs. \cite{PeiStrulovici2024} consider robustness to large state perturbations that occur with small probability. \cite{Lopomoetal2022} and \cite{OllarPenta2023} study robust full-surplus extraction under belief restrictions.
 By contrast, our results are about quota mechanisms, which do not use transfers.